-The Swiss plateau, set between the Jura and Alps mountain chains and extending from Lake Geneva in the southwest to Lake Constance in the northeast, represents about 30% of the country’s surface area.
-The main cities and industries are concentrated on this plateau, making Switzerland one of the world's most densely populated countries.
-Most of the Swiss live in this zone, with half the population based in the urban areas of Geneva, Lausanne, Basel, Bern, Olten, Aarau, Zurich, and Baden.
-The plateau is also the country's center of agricultural production.
+The Swiss plateau, set between the Jura and Alps mountain chains and extending from Lake Geneva in the southwest to Lake Constance in the northeast, represents about 30 percent of the country’s surface area.
+The lion’s share of Swiss industry and agricultural production is concentrated here, and half of the Swiss population lives in the plateau’s cities: Geneva, Lausanne, Basel, Bern, Olten, Aarau, Zurich, and Baden.

-Within its borders Switzerland has nearly every variety of landscape, vegetation, and climatic condition known in Europe.
-Only a few dozen miles, as the crow flies, separate the lowest point in Switzerland, the shores of Lake Maggiore (where palm trees thrive in a Mediterranean climate), from the highest, the Dufourspitze (where the climate is one of eternal snow and ice).
+Within its borders, Switzerland has nearly every kind of landscape, vegetation, and climatic condition known in Europe.
+Only a few dozen miles, as the crow flies, separate the lowest point in Switzerland, the palm-lined shore of Lake Maggiore, from the highest, the eternally icy Dufourspitze.

-Zurich -- Close to the northern border of Switzerland, Zurich is not only the country’s largest city, but also one of the most scenic capitals of the world, famous for its lakeside promenades set against a backdrop of towering mountains.
-The lakeside quays lead to the Alstadt, or Old Town, presided over by the city’s two most historic churches, Fraumünster and Grossmünster.
+Zurich -- Close to the northern border of Switzerland, Zurich is not only the country’s largest city, but also one of the world’s most scenic capitals, famous for its lakeside promenades set against a backdrop of towering mountains.
+Watery quays run alongside the Alstadt, or Old Town, presided over by the city’s two most historic churches, Fraumünster and Grossmünster.
 For a view of the Alps, visitors head for Uetliberg.
-Two of Europe’s greatest museums call Zurich home: the Rietberg with its magnificent non-European art collection, and the Bührle with its array of modern art.
+Two of Europe’s great museums call Zurich home: the Rietberg with its magnificent non-European art collection, and the Kunsthaus with its array of modern art.

 The Bernese Oberland -- Switzerland’s best-known alpine region is named after its largest city, Bern, the Swiss capital.
 Known for the beauty of its mountains, it includes many famous resorts, the largest of which is Interlaken, popular mainly in the summer.
-At its higher altitudes, where the snowfall is more consistent, are such chic ski resorts as Gstaad, Grindelwald, Kandersteg, Mürren, and Wengen.
+At higher altitudes, where the snowfall is more consistent, are such prime ski resorts as Gstaad, Grindelwald, Mürren, and Wengen.

 Northeastern Switzerland -- Relatively neglected by tourists, this region is separated from southern Germany and Austria by the waters of the Rhine and Lake Constance.
-Its highlights include St. Gallen, a lace-making center and the economic center of the region, certain sections of the Rhine valley, and the Rhine Falls, near Neuhausen.
+Its highlights include St. Gallen, historically famous for its lace-making and the economic center of the region, and the Rhine Falls, near Neuhausen.

-Basel & the Jura -- In northwestern Switzerland, Basel, the capital of the region, is an ancient university town and trading center on the Rhine, set midway between French Alsace and the Jura canton in Switzerland.
-The Jura is a range of "folded" limestone ridges between two great rivers, the Rhône and the Rhine.
+Basel & the “Röstigraben” -- In northwestern Switzerland, Basel, the capital of the region, is an ancient university town and trading center on the Rhine, bordering Alsace in France and the gentle peaks of the Jura range.
+It’s surrounded by charming medieval villages with a mix of French and German influences.

 The Valais -- This rugged valley of the upper Rhône offers such geographic attractions as the Matterhorn and the Great St. Bernard Pass.
 Equally divided between French- and German-speaking residents, it’s rich in alpine folklore.
-Its most frequented ski resort is Zermatt.
+Its most frequented ski resorts are Verbier and Zermatt.

-Geneva -- Geneva, Switzerland’s second-largest city, is distinctly different from the rest of Switzerland and culturally more attuned to France.
+Geneva -- Switzerland’s second-largest city, is distinctly different from the rest of the country, and much more international in character.
 It’s built on the Rhône, at the lower end of Lake Geneva, and is bordered on three sides by French territory.
-This center of world banking and commerce -- and the site of many world organizations, such as the Red Cross -- is celebrated for its prosperity, elegance, and sophistication.
+This center of global private banking and commodities trading—and the site of many international organizations, such as the United Nation’s European headquarters, the World Health Organization, and the World Trade Organizations, as well as the cradle of the International Red Cross movement—is celebrated for its prosperity, elegance, and sophistication.

-Lucerne & Central Switzerland -- The heartland of Switzerland, this region takes in four different cantons: Lucerne, Uri, Unterwalden, and Schwyz, from which the country’s name is derived.
-The region’s only major city is Lucerne, a medieval town made famous as a resort in the 19th century.
+Lucerne & Central Switzerland -- Switzerland’s heartland comprises six different cantons: Lucerne, Nidwalden, Obwalden, Uri, Zug, and Schwyz, from which the country’s name is derived.
+The region’s only major city is Lucerne, a medieval town made famous as a resort in the 19th century, now a firm favorite among international visitors.
 It sits at the northern edge of the lake that bears its name.
-Despite Switzerland's wealth of attractions, Lucerne is the Swiss city that most North Americans prefer to visit.

-The Grisons & the Engadine -- This area is the largest and most easterly of the cantons of Switzerland.
-It’s also one of the least populated, taking in about 363 sq. km (140 sq. miles) of glaciers and legions of jagged, wind-swept mountain peaks.
-Its capital is Chur, the oldest town in Switzerland, but most visitors bypass it en route to the ski resorts of Arosa, Klosters, and Davos.
-The Engadine stretches for 97km (60 miles), from the Maloja Plateau to Finstermünz.
-The region's chief attraction is the glamorous winter resort of St. Moritz.
+Graubünden & the Engadine -- This high alpine region is the largest and most easterly of the cantons of Switzerland.
+It’s also one of the least populated, taking in about 363 sq. km (140 sq. miles) of glaciers and legions of jagged, wind-swept peaks.
+Its capital is Chur, the self-proclaimed oldest town in Switzerland and a junction en route to the winter resorts of Arosa, Klosters, and Davos.
+One of Graubünden’s most scenic areas is the Romansh-speaking Engadine Valley, which stretches from Maloja up to the Austrian border.
+The chief attraction there is the glamorous winter resort of St. Moritz.